Teaching Jobs at Michigan State University with Visa Sponsorship

 Which visa types does MSU commonly use for Teaching roles?

 MSU uses several visa categories for Teaching roles depending on the position type and duration.
 H-1B is most common for tenure-track and long-term instructional roles.
 J-1 is used for visiting faculty, scholars, and postdoctoral positions.
-TN is available for qualifying Canadian and Mexican nationals.
+TN visa is available for qualifying Canadian and Mexican nationals.
 F-1 OPT and CPT can apply for graduate teaching assistants still completing their degrees.

 What qualifications are expected for Teaching positions at Michigan State University?